17 May 2018

 Summarised below are the key points from the budget with respect to requirements and subsidies for insulation and heating New Zealand homes.

 - The current EECA Warm Up New Zealand:Healthy Homes programme concludes on 30 June 2018.

 - Landlord insulation subsidies cease with the current programme which ends 30 June 2018.
 Learn More

 - New EECA funding has been made available for insulation for low income homeowners only in homes built prior to 2008.

 New "Warmer Kiwi Homes" Programme

-- The new EECA "Warmer Kiwi Homes"programme will have insulation grants of 67% for eligible owner-occupied homes from 1 July 2018.
+- The new EECA "Warmer Kiwi Homes"programme will have grants of 67% off insulation costs for eligible owner-occupied homes from 1 July 2018.

 - Funding is available for ceiling and underfloor insulation, and ground moisture barriers.

 - Eligibility in the new programme is expanded to include homes built prior to 2008 (current programme 2000).